larntz/lemmy-directory/content/community/lemmy.world/marriage.md

 ## Description

 <blockquote class="description">
 Discuss anything and everything related to marriage.
-Feel free to ask for advice, bitch about your in-laws, share your experience, or chit-chat about marriage and serious long term relationships!<br><br>Rules:<br>1.
+Feel free to ask for advice, vent, brag about your engagement, bitch about your in-laws, share your experience, or chit-chat about marriage and serious long term relationships!<br><br>Rules:<br>1.
 Be respectful to each other<br>2.
 Bigotry is not allowed here<br>3.
 Don't post identifying personal information<br>4.
 No spamming<br>5.
 Don't post porn<br><br>
 </blockquote>